isaac-mason/navcat/README.md

                 }
             }

-            return vec3.distance(pa, pb);
+            // use the distance between the two points as the cost return vec3.distance(pa, pb);
         },
         passFilter(nodeRef, navMesh) {
-            const { flags } = getNodeAreaAndFlags(getNodeAreaAndFlagsResult, navMesh, nodeRef);
+            // check whether the node's flags pass 'includeFlags' and 'excludeFlags' checks const { flags } = getNodeAreaAndFlags(getNodeAreaAndFlagsResult, navMesh, nodeRef);

             return (flags & this.includeFlags) !== 0 && (flags & this.excludeFlags) === 0;